dtr-org/unit-e/doc/developer-notes.md

 Use the `--help` option to get more info how to use it.

-Copy the [`contrib/githooks/pre-commit`](../contrib/githooks/pre-commit) file to your `.git/hooks` directory to automatically apply the defined style on your commits.
+Copy the [`contrib/githooks/pre-commit`](../contrib/githooks/pre-commit) file to your `.git/hooks` directory and make it executable to automatically apply the defined style on your commits.
+If you don't want automatic changes adapt the options of the call in the `pre-commit` file.

 Style guide Python
 ------------------